blackhat955/cxr-pneumo-detector-xai/README.md

-# Chest X-ray Pneumonia Detection with AI Explainability
+# Chest X-ray Pneumonia Detection with AI and Grad-CAM app

 A comprehensive deep learning project for chest X-ray pneumonia classification using Keras/TensorFlow with Grad-CAM explainability.
 This project demonstrates the complete machine learning pipeline from data preprocessing to deployment with interactive web applications.